In the past year, readers of this blog have used its search box thousands of times. Can you guess what the top search terms are?

 Edit Oct 27 2010: R2010b made a few changes to the hTabGroup properties: SelectedTab has been added (holds the handle of the selected tab, rather than its index as SelectedIndex; note that SelectedTab was added as a hidden property for some unknown reason, probably a programming mistake); the tab BackgroundColor cannot be modified (I’ll show how to bypass this limitation in a near-future article); SelectionChangeFcn callback and the SelectionChanged event have changed their names to SelectionChangeCallback and SelectionChange respectively.
 Note that this is one of the very rare occasions in which MathWorks have taken the trouble to notify users about changes to one of their undocumented/unsupported functions.
 They should be commended for this since it helps us Matlab users make better use of the product.

 Additional control over the tab group’s behavior can be achieved by customizing the underlying Java object.
-This object is not directly exposed by uitabgroup, but can be found using the FindJObj utility or via the hidden ApplicationData.
+This object is not directly exposed by uitabgroup, but can be found using the FindJObj utility, or via the hidden ApplicationData (this alternative only works on R2014a or earlier!).
 Remember that Java objects use 0-based indexing so tab #1 is actually the second tab.
 Also remember that HTML is accepted just as in any other Swing-based label:

 A future post will describe tab customization, including fonts, colors, icons and even addition of close buttons as in modern web browsers.